Silverium/gartnerTest2018/README.md

+## To run this app:
+- You need Node.js and Git installed
+- Clone this repository
+- Run `npm install` in the directory created on clonation

+Now, from that directory, we can run commands to import the files to a supposed DB.
+This app currently accepts two different commands that are intended to import from two different sources, and here are the commands accepted:

+- `node importProducts.js softwareAdvice feed-products/softwareAdvice.json`
+- `node importProducts.js capterra feed-products/capterra.yaml`

+'node importProducts.js' executes the app residing in that file.
+If I had more time I would implement my own CLI with a simpler command.

+The first argument is the type of import, that can be one of the two options: ['capterra', 'softwareAdvice'].
+The second argument is the location of the file.

+I added a brief sample of tests in a npm script.
+In order to run them you need to execute `npm run test` in your terminal.

+If I had more time and the project would be greater, I would have created git branches to develop, branches for features, etc.

+This is an exercise and you can find below the predicate:

 ## SaaS Products Import

 We update our inventory of SaaS products from several sources.
 Each source provides its content to us in a different format.
 Write a command line script to import the products.